La Cinq: Closure of the channel

-A viewers' defence association for La Cinq started on the same day, led by Jean-Claude Bourret.
-Later that month, on 16 January, Berlusconi proposed a plan involving an increase in capital that would have saved the channel, but this increase was withdrawn on 24 March because of pressure from the government and the influence of certain politicians.
-A group of private channels (TF1, Canal+ and M6) proposed to jointly create a news channel which would replace La Cinq.
-The objective is twofold: to drive Silvio Berlusconi away from France and to ensure that no commercial channel is reborn on the fifth network.
+On 24 March, Berlusconi threw in the towel, as the plan to save the channel was revoked under pressure from the government and influence of certain politicians.
+A group of private channels (TF1, Canal+ and M6) jointly proposed the creation of a news channel which would replace La Cinq.
+The objective was twofold—to drive Berlusconi away from the French market and to ensure that the fifth network slot would no longer host a commercial channel.

-As a result of the withdrawal of the rescue plan, on 3 April 1992, the Paris Commercial Court announced that, effective 12 April 1992 at midnight CET, La Cinq would be liquidated.
-The channel closed down permanently on 12 April 1992 at midnight, following its final program, Vive La Cinq (also known as Il est Moins 5), which pulled in an audience share of 21.5% (equal to about 6 to 7 million viewers).
+As a result of the withdrawal of the rescue plan, on 3 April 1992, the tribunal de commerce de Paris announced that, effective 12 April 1992 at midnight CET, La Cinq would be shut down and its assets liquidated.